pmall/mc-arc/README.md

-# MC Architecture (Master of Ceremony)
+# MC-ARC (Master of Ceremony Architecture)

-**An experimental multi-agent conversation framework that simulates natural group discussions**
+**An experimental multi-agent conversation framework that simulates natural group discussions.**

-The MC Architecture is a novel approach to multi-agent systems that breaks away from traditional hub-and-spoke models.
+MC-ARC is a novel approach to multi-agent systems that breaks away from traditional hub-and-spoke models.
 Instead of agents communicating through a central supervisor, participants engage in a shared conversation where each takes turns speaking, similar to a group discussion or team meeting.

 ## Core Concept